autobrr/autobrr.com/docs/configuration/irc.md

 * [HexChat](https://hexchat.github.io/) - Windows and Flatpak
 * [LimeChat](http://limechat.net/mac/) - MacOS

-When you first open the irc client it usually tells you to set up your nickname and choose what server to connect to.
+When you first open the IRC client it usually tells you to set up your nickname and choose what server to connect to.
 You should preferrably choose the same nick as you use on the trackers for this.

 Once that is out of the way and you have connected to the server, you can start talking to NickServ to register your nick.